 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-National Agricultural Cooperative Federation's score of 20 is higher than 54% of the industry.
+National Agricultural Cooperative Federation's score of 22 is lower than 81% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-National Agricultural Cooperative Federation is not committed to any reduction initiatives we track.
+National Agricultural Cooperative Federation is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.